Ballast Point Park

 Ballast Point Park is a park located within the Ballast Point neighborhood in Tampa, Florida.
 The park is adjacent to the Hillsborough Bay.

 History

-Ballast Point Park was formerly named Jules Verne Park and had its beginnings in the 1800s.
+Ballast Point Park was originally named Jules Verne Park but was renamed in 1903.
+Development of the park began in 1892 with the construction of the Ballast Point Pavilion by Chester and Emelia Chapin, who came to Tampa from New York.
+The park was a destination stop on the Consumers Electric Light and Street Railway Company, a predecessor of the later Tampa Electric Company (TECO) streetcar system.

 The historical marker placed at the park by the Hillsborough County Historical Commission reads:

 Features

 The sections of the park that are open from sunrise to sunset include the playground, water play area and shelters for picnics and parties.
 The park also contains an interactive water play area for children.
 There is a 600 ft pier in the park that is open 24 hours.
 There is also a small, informal concession at the pier, Taste of Boston, which serves seafood, ice cream and American food.